MDAnalysis/mdacli/docs/CONTRIBUTING.rst

 Make a new branch
 -----------------

-From the ``master`` branch create a new branch where to develop the new code.
+From the ``main`` branch create a new branch where to develop the new code.

 ::

-    git checkout master
+    git checkout main
     git checkout -b new_branch